Sharon Gless: Early life and career

-She worked as a secretary for advertising agencies Grey Advertising and Young & Rubicam, and then for the independent movie production companies Sassafras Films and General Film Corporation.
+Gless worked as a secretary for advertising agencies Grey Advertising, and then for the independent movie production company General Film Corporation.
 While she worked as a production assistant, Gless studied drama with acting coach Estelle Harman.
-In 1972, she signed a 7-year contract with Universal Studios, and remained under contract until Universal ended all contracts in 1981.
-Near the end of her contract, she was identified in the media as the last of the contract players, a salaried, old Hollywood apprentice system, which Universal was the last to employ.
+In 1972, talent agent Monique James asked Gless to prepare a short scene and perform it for her.
+Soon after James offered her a 7-year contract with Universal Studios, and she remained under contract until Universal ended all contracts in 1981; James continued as her agent and mentor for another eleven years.
+Near the end of her contract, she was identified in the media as the last of the contract players.
+Universal was the last company to use the salaried, old Hollywood apprentice system.

-Actress Elizabeth Baur was Gless' first cousin.
+Actress Elizabeth Baur was Gless' cousin.

 Career

 Film and television

-At the beginning of her career, Gless appeared in numerous television series and TV movies, such as Revenge of the Stepford Wives, Faraday & Company with Dan Dailey and James Naughton in 1973 and 1974, Adam 12 season six, episode 24, Emergency! as a sculptor in 1975, and The Rockford Files.
+At the beginning of her career, Gless appeared in numerous television series and TV movies, such as Revenge of the Stepford Wives, Faraday & Company with Dan Dailey and James Naughton in 1973 and 1974, Adam-12 season six, episode 24, Emergency! as a sculptor in 1975, and The Rockford Files.
 She played small parts in Marcus Welby, M.D.
 (1969–1976), until being offered the role of Kathleen Faverty, which she played from 1974 to 1976.
-This was in addition to a variety of guest-starring roles on television, including the part of the classy young secretary, Maggie Philbin, alongside Eddie Albert and Robert Wagner on the CBS private detective/con artist series Switch (1975–1978).
-Despite being a newcomer on the show, she got along very well with both Albert and Wagner, both on- and off-screen.
-When the show was cancelled after the third season, she thanked both Albert and Wagner for giving a jump start to her career and remained close friends with them.
+That was in addition to a variety of guest-starring roles on television, including the part of the classy young secretary, Maggie Philbin, alongside Eddie Albert and Robert Wagner on the CBS private detective/con artist series Switch (1975–1978).
+Although she was a newcomer on the show, she got along very well with both Albert and Wagner, both on and off screen.
+When the show was canceled after the third season, she thanked both Albert and Wagner for giving her career a jump start and remained close friends with them.

 While under contract with Universal, she co-starred in a number of properties, including the 1979 Steven Bochco television sitcom, Turnabout (based on the Thorne Smith 1931 novel about a husband and wife who temporarily switch bodies), which failed to be a ratings blockbuster, and briefly in the sitcom House Calls (in which she replaced Lynn Redgrave, who had left due to a contract dispute).